frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps-long.md

 However, I recently learnt in the splitkb discord about ZMK's "tap-preferred" flavor of mod-tap and the "global-quicktap" option.
 It turned out they weren't quite what I thought they were, so I decided to take a step back and think about what variant of these ideas might make home-row mods work for me.

-As far as I know, the behavior described here is not currently available in either QMK or ZMK (the latter based only on reading the documentation).

 ## Basic operation

 The keyboard is in one of three modes: